Virtual Control Contraction Metrics: Convex Nonlinear Feedback Design via Behavioral Embedding: Problem Formulation and Preliminaries

-with $ x(t)\in\R^n $.
-A virtual system is a new system of the form
+with $ x\in\R^n $.
+A \emph{virtual system} is a new system of the form

-with the property of $ \hat{f}(x,x)=f(x) $, where the virtual state $ \chi $ lives in a copy of the true state space $ \R^n $, and the variable $ x $, taken as an exogenous input, is the state of the true system \eqref{eq:sys-auto-ti}.
-Note that construction of the virtual system is based on the factorization of the dependency of $f$ on $x$, e.g., $f(x)=x^2$ can be re-casted as $f(\chi,x)=\chi x$.
+with $ \ff(x,x)=f(x) $ and $\ff$ being smooth, where the virtual state $ y $ lives in a copy of the original state space $ \R^n $, and the variable $ x $, taken as an exogenous input, is the state associated with the original system \eqref{eq:sys-auto-ti}.
+One way to construct a virtual system is based on the factorization of the dependency of $f$ on $x$, e.g., $f(x)=x^2$ can be re-casted as $\ff(y,x)=xy$.
 Hence, construction of \eqref{eq:sys-auto-virtual} is non-unique.
+A virtual system introduces an \emph{embedding} relationship between the behavior $\Bc$ of \eqref{eq:sys-auto-ti} and the virtual behavior $\Bv$ of \eqref{eq:sys-auto-virtual}.
+That is, $ x \in \Bc$ is equivalent to $ (x,x)\in \Bv$.
+For any $x\in \Bc$, we can define a \emph{projected virtual behavior} $ \Bv_{x} =\{y \mid (y,x)\in\Bv\} $, which is the state trajectory set of \eqref{eq:sys-auto-virtual} with fixed external signal $x$.